 Median Year Structure Built - Median year structure built divides the distribution into two equal parts: one-half of the cases falling below the median year structure built and one-half above the median.
-Median year structure built is computed on the basis of a standard distribution (See the "Standard Distributions" section under "Appendix A.") The median is rounded to the nearest calendar year.
+Median year structure built is computed on the basis of a standard distribution.
+(See the "Median Standard Distributions" section in Appendix A.) The median is rounded to the nearest calendar year.
 Median age of housing can be obtained by subtracting median year structure built from survey year.
-For example, if the median year structure built is 1969, the median age of housing in that area is 40 years (2011 minus 1970).
+For example, if the median year structure built is 1969, the median age of housing in that area is 45 years (2014 minus 1969).
 (For more information on medians, see "Derived Measures.")

-Question/Concept History - The 1996-1998 American Community Survey question provided a write-in space for the respondent to enter a year the structure was built.
+Question/Concept History - The 1996-1998 ACS question provided a write-in space for the respondent to enter a year the structure was built.
 From 1999-2007 the question provided 9 pre-coded response categories, which showed ranges of years, and from 2003-2007 the response categories were updated to provide detail for recently built structures.
 Starting in 2008, the response category "2000 or later" and the instruction "Specify year" with a write-in box replaced the two categories "2000 to 2004" and "2005 or later."